-The particular post sparked the interest to look inward at my own allegiance to suffering.
+The particular post sparked the interest to look inward at my own allegiance to my ring of suffering.
 I have years of experience of grudgingly going through situations that I do not feel comfortable with.
-Constantly denying that inner voice saying, “hey, this isn’t a good idea, lets get out before it becomes worse”.
+Constantly denying that inner voice saying, “hey, this isn’t a good idea, let’s get out before it becomes worse”.
 Years, I tell you.
 It beckoned the question, why keep suffering yourself?
 Haven’t I had enough already?

 I guess more than anything, it became the norm.
-I am use to “sticking it out” and “pushing through”.
-NEVER EVER indulge or spend money frugrulasly.
+I am used to “sticking it out” and “pushing through”.
+NEVER EVER indulge or spend money frugal.
 Restrict your passions, restrict your desires.
 My brain had become a drill sergeant spewing out sufferable commands.
 Until I got a glimpse into the world of non-sufferers.
-Those who still dealt with real life (pain, heartbreak, and all) but chose not to indulge in restricting, obsessing or demoralizing acts.
+Those who still dealt with real life (pain, heartbreak, and all) but chose not to indulge in restricting, obsessing, or demoralizing acts.
 They chalked it up as life lessons and move forward in self-care.
 Such a foreign concept.
 They weren’t miserable.

 Most excuses sound like this: